ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 :ref:`psyplot_diag.py <api.esmvaltool.diag_scripts.psyplot_diag>` provide a
 high-level interface to the `Psyplot <https://psyplot.github.io/>`__ package which can be used to create a large variety of different plots.

+Similarly, recipe :ref:`recipes_seaborn_diag` and the corresponding diagnostic :ref:`seaborn_diag.py <api.esmvaltool.diag_scripts.seaborn_diag>` provide a high-level interface to the `Seaborn <https://seaborn.pydata.org>`__ package which can also be used to create a large variety of different plots.